 3. Create a T-Shirt Business

 Think Pup’s blog is possibly the best dog blog around.
 They feature articles dog lovers would enjoy, share product lists for holidays like Christmas and Valentine’s Day, and funny video content too.
 But this blog is actually monetized with a print on demand t-shirt business.
-On their store, they have graphic t-shirts about specific dog breeds and dogs in general.
-Read this to learn how Think Pup made $1248.90 in three weeks on Shopify.
+In their store, they have graphic t-shirts about specific dog breeds and dogs in general.

 4. Affiliate Marketing

-Simply Stacie is a popular blogger who makes money blogging with affiliate marketing.
-In an article, published earlier this year, Stacie shared her list of the top books to read in 2019.
+Abby is a popular blogger who makes money blogging with affiliate marketing.
+In an article she published last year, Abby shared her list of the 20+ Books for Moms to read in 2021.
 Each of the books recommended link out to Amazon where she earns a commission of purchases made by someone who clicks one of the links in the article.
 She discloses that the post contains affiliate links to be transparent with her readers.